horstjens/internationalopenmagazine/content/blog/2015-12-17-approach_to_coding.md

 By keeping these four Ps in mind, educators and others can make sure that coding lives up to its full potential as a new form of literacy and personal expression — not just another educational fad.

 *Mitchel Resnick is Professor of Learning Research at the MIT Media Lab.
 David Siegel is Co-Chair of the algorithmic investment manager Two Sigma.
 They co-founded the non-profit Scratch Foundation.*

+*This article was originally published on the Bright education portal.*

 *Bright is made possible by funding from The Bill & Melinda Gates Foundation.
 Bright retains editorial independence.*